trungdd2811/LearningAspire/0.6 Lessons Learnt/healthchecks-ui.md

 ## 3 - The dashboard is very helpful if we have some services cannot be accessed from internet

-In the situation below, we have 2 APIs cannot be accessed from the internet so we cannot know if they are running or not By using this open-source project, it provides a dashboard and also an alerts system for us.
+In the situation below, we have 2 APIs cannot be accessed from the internet so we cannot know if they are running or not.
+By using this open-source project, it provides a dashboard and also an alerts system for us.
 It will reduce our work on Azure

 ![healthchecks-dashboard](./Images/healthchecks-dashboard.PNG)